lenh0205/dotnetDoc/Csharp.md

 static void Main()
 {
-    dynamic value = "Hello, World!"; // Compiler does not check what type 'value' is Console.WriteLine(value.Length); // Works fine because at runtime, 'value' is a string
+    dynamic value = "Hello, World!"; // Compiler does not check what type 'value' is Console.WriteLine(value.Length); // Works fine because at runtime, 'value' is a string so it will have ".Length" property

     value = 100; // Now 'value' holds an int
     Console.WriteLine(value + 50); // Works fine because at runtime, 'value' is an int